LastContinue/slack_professor/README.md

 #### Side Notes:
 You'll notice that this application doesn't actually _create_ the bots, it only contains the overhead (supervisors, ETS, gen_servers, etc) to support bots.
-You'll need to create another application to actually create them.
+You'll need to create another application to actually create them (or a long running IEX)

 I played around with a few different ways to attempt to combine setting up all of the code behind the bots, and then creating bots, but it never really felt "right".